fpw/avitab/README.md

   download and setup your environment with the needed dependencies.
   * Windows, Linux, and macOS are supported with their respective dependency managers.
 If you do not have the proper dependency manager installed, the script will prompt you to install it before proceeding.
+  * X-Plane 12, Make sure you have downloaded the latest [X-Plane 4 Beta SDK](https://developer.x-plane.com/sdk/plugin-sdk-downloads).
+(Needed for running the plugin on Apple Silicon hardware.)
 * There is another script called `teardown.sh` that will delete the folders where the dependencies were placed to compile AviTab.